ietf-rats-wg/eat/draft-ietf-rats-eat.md

 All definitions, requirements, creation and validation procedures, security considerations, IANA registrations and so on from these carry over to EAT.

 This specification extends those specifications by defining additional claims for attestation.
-This specification also describes the notion of a "profile" that can narrow the definition of an EAT, ensure interoperability and fill in details for specific usage scenarios.
+This specification also describes the notion of a "eat_profile" that can narrow the definition of an EAT, ensure interoperability and fill in details for specific usage scenarios.
 This specification also adds some considerations for registration of future EAT-related claims.

 The identification of a protocol element as an EAT, whether CBOR or JSON encoded, follows the general conventions used by CWT, JWT.